Home

 Well I've done some research on the net, and believe me they look very cute.

-So why do you think I have the sudden urge to write about baby kilts?
+So why do you think I have the sudden urge to write about kilts for babies?

 Well it could have something to do with the fact that I am the proud daddy of a three month old little boy called Conner (his age at the time of writing this page).